About ReWater® Systems

 Our Founder

-In 1993, Steve Bilson received US Patent #5,217,323 on the greywater irrigation system that has evolved into what is known as the ReWater® System.
-It’s still the only commercially available greywater irrigation system in the US that is legal in all states.
+In 1993, he received US Patent #5,217,323 on the underground drip irrigation system for such water that’s evolved into what’s now known as the ReWater® System.

 Building Partnerships

-If you’re a building professional, please call us to see how we can help your projects cost-effectively satisfy California’s increasingly greener rules.
+If you’re a building professional, please contact us to discuss how we can help your projects cost-effectively satisfy increasingly greener clients.

 Press and Trade